-In Figure 6.1C, the signal is “House and what the house looks like”.
+In Figure 6.1C, the signal’s information is “House and what the house looks like”.
 When this signal is read, those who read the signal will get the information of “House and what the house looks like”; they will not get information of “House” alone.
-Likewise, in Figure 6.1D, the signal of the signaling pattern of a neural process is “House and what the house looks like”.
-Other neural processes that read the signal from this signaling pattern will get the information of “House and what the house looks like”.
-For the consciousness neural process, because of the available information and because of its specialized ability, the signaling state in Figure 6.1E that has the information of the conscious awareness and experience of what the house looks like can be generated.
+Likewise, in Figure 6.1D, the information of the signaling pattern of a neural process is “House and what the house looks like”.
+Other neural processes that read this signaling pattern will get the information of “House and what the house looks like”.
+For the consciousness neural process, because of the available information and because of its specialized ability, the signaling state in Figure 6.1E that is the conscious awareness and experience of the house and of what the house looks like can be generated.
 This is how the house can appear with in our mind with all its phenomenality (Figure 6.1D), and this is how awareness and experience of the phenomenality of the house occur in our mind (Figure 6.1E).
 This is similarly true for all qualia and all conscious awareness and experiences of qualia.

-Now, reentrant signaling states also occur in other neural processes , but, unlike in the consciousness neural process, there are no conscious awareness and conscious experiences occurring in them.
+Now, reentrant signaling states also occur in other neural processes [82-86], but, unlike in the consciousness neural process, there are no conscious awareness and conscious experiences occurring in them.
 This means that the reentrant signaling states in the consciousness neural process must be in some special forms that are conscious awareness and conscious experiences.
 For conciseness, this theory will assign the term “special reentrant signaling state” to this specific kind of reentrant signaling state.

 Definition.
 A special reentrant signaling state is a reentrant signaling state that is conscious awareness and a conscious experience.